The Rosicrucian Cosmo-Conception

 Later his meeting with that knowledgeable teacher , in Europe appeared to him several times one whom he described as an "Elder Brother of the Rosicrucian Order."
 So he could learn about occult truth from Steiner until he knew enough to be able to be given the rest by the Elder Brothers.
 So Steiner's teachings was in between what Max knew from the Blavatsky teachings and what he received from the Elder Brothers.
 It was a step that the Elder Brothers knew Max needed so that he could go on further.

-As Max Heindel himself wrote in his dedication of the first edition of the Rosicrucian Cosmo-Conception he received much valuable information from Steiner, but according the profound research of Charles Weber the more far-reaching body of Teachings contained in the Cosmo must originate from the Elder Brother, both because Heindel states this and because the Cosmo's has information not otherwise available in the public domain or available without supersensible perception of an advanced degree.
+As Max Heindel himself wrote in his dedication of the first edition of the Rosicrucian Cosmo-Conception he received much valuable information from Steiner, but according the sharp research of Charles Weber the more far-reaching body of Teachings contained in the Cosmo must originate from the Elder Brother, both because Heindel states this and because the Cosmo's has information not otherwise available in the public domain or available without supersensible perception of an advanced degree.

 Returning to the United States, he wrote down what he had been taught and published it as his first book, The Rosicrucian Cosmo Conception, still the major introductory text of the Rosicrucian Fellowship that he founded.
-The first center was founded in Columbus, Ohio, but within a few years centers could be found long the West Coast from Seattle to Los Angeles.
+The first center was founded in Columbus, Ohio, but within a few years the centers could be found along the West Coast from Seattle to Los Angeles.
 In 1910, while recuperating in a hospital from his recurrent heart condition, he had a vision of the future center on Mt.
 Ecclesia in Oceanside, California.
-That center remains the headquarters of the group
+That center remains the headquarters of the group.

 THE ROSICRUCIAN COSMO-CONCEPTION